HafsaI/react-bank/README.md

 **Your program should take as input:**

-1. The money allocated in equity, debt and gold funds.
+1. The money allocated in equity, debt, and gold funds.
 2. Monthly SIP payments.
 3. Monthly change rate (loss or growth) for each type of fund.